 Our U.S. qualified defined benefit pension plan ("U.S. Plan") holds the majority of our pension plan assets.
-The expected long-term rate of return on these plan assets was 7.25 percent for December 31, 2015 and 7.75 percent for the years ended December 31, 2014 and 2013.
+The expected long-term rate of return on these plan assets was 7.00% for the year ended December 31, 2016, 7.25% for the year ended December 31, 2015 and 7.75% for the year ended December 31, 2014.
 In developing the assumption for the long-term rate of return on assets for our U.S. Plan, we take into consideration the technical analysis performed by our outside actuaries, including historical market returns, information on the assumption for long-term real returns by asset class, inflation assumptions and expectations for standard deviation related to these best estimates.
-We also consider the historical performance of our own plan's trust, which has earned a compound annual rate of return of approximately 8.7 percent over the last 20 years (which is in excess of comparable market indices for the same period) and other factors.
-Given an actively managed investment portfolio, the expected annual rates of return by asset class for our portfolio, assuming an estimated inflation rate of approximately 2.0 percent, is between 8.6 percent and 10.5 percent for equities, and between 5.5 percent and 8.3 percent for fixed-income investments, which generates a total expected portfolio return that is in line with our assumption for the rate of return on assets.
-The target asset allocation for 2015, by asset category, is 80 percent to 90 percent equity securities, 10 percent to 20 percent fixed income investments and zero to five percent cash and other short-term investments.
+We also consider the historical performance of our own plan's trust, which has earned a compound annual rate of return of approximately 8.4 percent over the last 20 years (which is in excess of comparable market indices for the same period) and other factors.
+Given an actively managed investment portfolio, the expected annual rates of return by asset class for our portfolio, assuming an estimated inflation rate of approximately 2.1 percent, is between 8.4 percent and 9.6 percent for equities, and between 5.7 percent and 7.7 percent for fixed-income investments, which generates a total expected portfolio return that is in line with our assumption for the rate of return on assets.
+The target asset allocation for 2016, by asset category, is 80 percent to 90 percent equity securities, 10 percent to 20 percent fixed income investments and zero to five percent cash and other short-term investments.